-Participating in a competition or event can be the highlight of a young person or adult's enjoyment of the sport.
-Whether playing in a local park, with a local club, or representing their school, county, region or country, all children, young people and adult's have the right to enjoy their sport safely.
-Equally, parents, spouse or carers need to be confident that their children and adults at risk are looked after and kept safe.
+Participating in a competition or event can be the highlight of a young person's enjoyment of the sport.
+Whether playing in a local park, with a local club, or representing their school, county, region or country, all children and young people have the right to enjoy their sport safely.
+Equally, parents or carers need to be confident that their children are looked after and kept safe.